MarkeyBBSRF/MEScan/README.md

 ```

 # MEScan input
 MEScan requires two tables: 1) mutation table and 2) background mutation rate table as inputs for the large scale survey.
-The inputs are generated using the methods published in the R package **[MADGIC](link_to_madgic) ** from  a given Mutation Annotation Format (MAF) file.
+The inputs are generated using the methods published in the [MADGIC](https://www.ncbi.nlm.nih.gov/pubmed/25573922) paper from a Mutation Annotation Format (MAF) file.
 We provide a script that take the MAF file as input and output the required input data matrix for MEScan.

 #### a.
 Download MAGDIC related files